ssyarlag/election-blog/content/post/2024-09-25-week-4-incumbency/index.md

  (1) Hlavac, Marek (2022). stargazer: Well-Formatted Regression and Summary Statistics Tables.
  R package version 5.2.3. https://CRAN.R-project.org/package=stargazer

- (2): Model Summary Package
+ (2): Model Summary Package - Help Page

  (3): Pivot Longer help page, AndrewGB.
 2022.
 “Answer to ‘Pivot Longer for Only Selected Columns.’”
 Stack Overflow. https://stackoverflow.com/a/71689942. sbha.
 2020.
-“Answer to ‘Converting Rows into Columns and Columns into Rows Using R.’” Stack Overflow. https://stackoverflow.com/a/60251029.
+“Answer to ‘Converting Rows into Columns and Columns into Rows Using R.’” Stack Overflow. https://stackoverflow.com/a/60251029.; “How to Convert Columns of an R Data Frame into Rows?” n.d.
+Accessed September 29, 2024. https://www.tutorialspoint.com/how-to-convert-columns-of-an-r-data-frame-into-rows. - used in a piece that I ended up removing

 (4) joran.
 2011.
 “Answer to ‘How Do I Combine Two Data-Frames Based on Two Columns?’”
-Stack Overflow. https://stackoverflow.com/a/6709335.
+Stack Overflow. https://stackoverflow.com/a/6709335. - used in a piece I ended up removing

 (5) Smith, David.
 2024. “‘Running Away from Good News’: Why Is Harris Distancing Herself from Biden’s Record?”
 The Guardian, September 29, 2024, sec.
 US news. https://www.theguardian.com/us-news/2024/sep/29/election-biden-harris-administration-record.